 “With so many moving parts, it is easy for small business owners to forget that they have to be paid as well,” Keller said.
 “Some people feel guilty paying themselves when it seems the money could be allocated elsewhere … but at the end of the day, the owner is still just an employee.
 You need to compensate yourself as such and find other methods for paying off other expenses.”

 Every business venture involves risk, and each risk could affect your company’s finances.
 According to Cho, small business owners need to consider their long- and short-term risks to accurately plan for their financial future.

 “How will changes in minimum wage or health care requirements impact your workforce?”
 Cho said.
 “Do you operate in a geography at high risk of a natural disaster?
 Do you rely heavily on seasonal workers?
 Understanding the potential risks facing you on a short- and long-term basis is important for all small businesses.
 Once you’ve mapped out the threats to productivity, a clearer picture can be built around emergency planning, insurance needs, etc.”

-Your budget will never be static or consistent — it will change and evolve along with your business, and you’ll need to keep adjusting it based on your growth and profit patterns.
+Your budget will never be static or consistent; it will change and evolve with your business, and you’ll need to adjust it based on your growth and profit patterns.
 [Need help managing your budget?
 Visit our best picks page to find the right accounting software for your business.]

 “For small business owners, it takes time to learn the cyclical nature of the business, as seasonal trends naturally affect budget and organizational efficiency,” Keller said.
 “Especially early on, the budget may undergo many changes to adjust to new or fluctuating costs.
 As a result, it is imperative that small business owners be mindful of this and stay on top of their budget and adjust it as needed.”

 Cho suggested revising your monthly and annual budgets regularly to get a clearer, updated picture of your business finances.